Michael R. Rollo's Services Include:

 Reversed and remanded.

 (Returned to the trial court for further proceedings and trial)

 Van Nortwick, J., concurred in part and dissented in part and filed opinion.

 Michael R. Rollo, Pensacola, for plaintiffs/appellants, Rivers, et al.

 Thomas R. Jenkins of Bozeman, Jenkins & Matthews, P.A., Pensacola, for defendants/appellees Dillards and Love.

 Millard L. Fretland of Carlton, Fields, Ward, Emmanuel, Smith & Cutler, P.A., Pensacola, for defendant/appellee James Donohoe.

 698 So.2d 1328 (Fla.
 1st DCA 1997).

-Since 1993, Michael R. Rollo has focused on the legal defense of citizens accused of crimes and has represented thousands of clients over the years, and most of those have been in serious felony and misdemeanor criminal cases.
+Since 1993, Michael R. Rollo has focused on the legal defense of citizens accused of crimes and has represented thousands of clients over the years.
+Virtually all of those representations have been in serious felony and misdemeanor criminal cases.